Install the Internal Scanner on Linux

 Scanning Server

-To run vulnerability scans on an internal network, you will install trusted scanners that are widely used across the industry by millions of cybersecurity professionals along with a lightweight agent application.
+To run vulnerability scans on an internal network, you will install trusted vulnerability scanners that are widely used across the industry by millions of cybersecurity professionals, alongside the lightweight HostedScan Internal Scanner application.

-The agent is installed on a scanning server alongside the vulnerability scanners.
-The agent interfaces with the vulnerability scanners to coordinate the running of scans and the collection of the results, along with connecting to HostedScan to enable full command and control from your HostedScan dashboard.
+The internal scanner is installed on a scanning server alongside the underlying vulnerability scanners.
+It coordinates the running of scans and the collection of results, and connects to HostedScan to enable full command and control from your HostedScan dashboard.

 System requirements